Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Proofs

+By intersecting these equilibrium regimes, we can conclude that the principal's most preferred equilibrium is never discriminatory, thus completing the proof.

-\paragraph{Proof of Proposition \ref{prop_commitment}.} Parts (i) and (iii) of this proposition have already been shown in Appendix \ref{sec_commitment}.
-To show Part (ii), notice that when $\lambda \in (\lambda^*, \bar\lambda]$, the principal can induce $(\bar\mu, \ul \mu)$ and $(\ul\mu,\ul\mu)$ as in the main body of the paper, and she prefers the first outcome to the second one.
+\paragraph{Proof of Proposition \ref{prop_commitment}.} Parts (i) and (iii) of this proposition have already been established in Appendix \ref{sec_commitment}.
+To show Part (ii), notice that when $\lambda \in (\lambda^*, \bar\lambda]$, the principal can induce $(\bar\mu, \ul \mu)$ and $(\ul\mu,\ul\mu)$ the same way as in the main text, and she prefers the first outcome to the second one.
 The only way to do better is to induce $(\bar\mu, \bar\mu)$ using a signal structure that makes one agent's IC constraint binding and the other agent's IC constraint slack.

 Suppose w.l.o.g. that it is $m$ whose IC constraint is binding and $w$ whose IC constraint is slack.
 In that case, the principal's problem can be formalized as follows: